danbev/learning-nodejs/notes/snapshot.md

 ```

 ### BaseObject data
-This section is going to look at the a work in progress which is about being
+This section is going to look at the a work by Joyee which is about being
 able to snapshot BaseObject data.

-Notice that the following has been added to lib/internal/bootstrap/node.js:
+Notice that the following has been added to `lib/internal/bootstrap/node.js`:
 ```javascript
 internalBinding('fs');
 ```
-This will casue the native module fs to be initialized using GetInternalBindings
+This will casue the native module `fs` to be initialized using
-in node_binding.cc.
-This function calls InitModule  which will call the
+`GetInternalBindings` in `node_binding.cc`.
+This function calls `InitModule`
-initalizlier functions specified in node_file.cc.
+which will call the initalizlier functions specified in `node_file.cc`:
 ```c++
 void Initialize(Local<Object> target,
                 Local<Value> unused,